 Amazon Web Services (AWS) is a cloud services provider that offers storage, computing power, content delivery, and other functionality to organizations of all shapes and sizes.
 Amazon Web Services is designed for fast application design and deployment, along with the scalability and reliability Amazon is known for.
 Its products range from analytics and storage to blockchain and containers.

-Protect your root account
+Protect your host

 Consistently scan container images

 It is crucial to regularly scan and analyze images, allowing only approved images during the build phase and only compliant images to run in production.
 Poorly configured images are among the easiest ways for attackers to gain entry into the network.
 AWS encourages customers to leverage partner-solutions to provide container image scanning.